-Now that Pride month is here, it’s important to reflect on the history of the LGBT+ community and the Pride movement.
-Fighting for equality has been a long struggle and for many, it’s still not over.
+Now that LGBT+ History Month is here, it’s important to reflect on the journey of the LGBT+ community and the Pride movement.
+Fighting for equality has been a long struggle, and for many, it’s still not over.
 Read our eight facts about Pride and maybe you’ll learn something new!

 1. Transgender women of colour made history at Stonewall.

 When looking back at the history of the Stonewall Riots, it is often white-washed.
-Marsha P. Johnson, an African-American transgender woman and drag queen, is often cited as playing a pivotal role in the uprising.
+Marsha P. Johnson, an African-American transgender woman, is often cited as playing a pivotal role in the uprising.
 Slyvia Rivera, another trans woman of colour, is credited with activism associated with Stonewall.
-Although lesbians, gays, bisexuals and others participated in the riot, it’s important to remember the role of transgender people and people of colour in history as they are often excluded and face discrimination to this day.
+Although lesbians, gays, bisexuals and others participated in the riot, it’s important to remember the role of transgender people and people of colour in history as they are often excluded.

 2. “Mother of Pride” Brenda Howard was bisexual.